-Google recently announced their plans to sunset the previous version of Google Analytics, known as Universal Analytics or GA3.
-It is being replaced by Google Analytics 4.
-All standard Universal Analytics properties will stop processing new hits on July 1, 2023.
-After this date, you will only be able to view historical reports of previously processed data in Universal Analytics for up to six months.
+Google recently sunsetted the previous version of Google Analytics, known as Universal Analytics or GA3.
+It is now replaced with Google Analytics 4.
+All standard Universal Analytics properties stopped processing new hits on July 1, 2023, but its historical data will be available until July 1, 2024.

 - Privacy compliance.
 If your organization manages personal data and personally identifiable information (PII) on a daily basis, make sure you do this in line with data protection regulations.
 You might have to keep the data in your country because of data residency and sovereignty laws, the requirements of GDPR, HIPAA or the European Banking Authority guidelines.
 And that’s just the tip of the iceberg.
 The solution would be to have the data stored on-premises or in a private cloud to ensure appropriate security and regulatory compliance.

 - Sharing your data is not an option.
 You don’t want to reveal or share information about your visitors with Google.
 You realize that they would use that data for advertising, to enhance ad targeting and personalization, even your competitors’ ads.
 So you need complete control over it.

 - Financial aspects.
 Maybe the free version of GA doesn’t meet your expectations.
 You’re looking for a more competitively priced analytics platform than the premium version of Google Analytics – Google Analytics 360.
 You might think about another solution that gives you a full stack of useful features without overspending your budget.

 - Support and professional expertise.
 Whether you face technical problems, need assistance with product implementation and onboarding, or want consulting on analytics issues.
 You want to make the best use of the software so expect some extra service.